WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 Day 14: Regolith Reservoir
 </a>
 <span style="float: right; color: #777777; font-size: 24px;">
-TODO
+0.694 s
 </span>
 </h3>

-This problem was fun to solve as it was easy to visualize and check everything is working properly.
+This problem was fun to solve as it was easy to visualise and check everything is working properly.
 The first challenge was to parse the layout of the cave from the input, which amounted to modifying entries in a matrix along a line